 If you are registered as a student at the University of Georgia then you are eligible for employment.
 Under this policy, students in high school or from other universities or colleges are not eligible for employment.
 Job opportunities exist for you whether or not you are eligible for financial aid.

-Available student assistant positions at the Libraries are frequently posted through the UGA Career Services Center using hireUGA.
+Available student assistant positions at the Libraries are frequently posted on Handshake, which can be accessed from the UGA Career Center website.
 This website will lead you through registering and using the system.
 Once you find a position that interests you, follow the instructions on the posting to apply directly to an individual supervisor in the Libraries.

 Some supervisors also rely on recommendations from current student assistants for potential applicants.
 If you have friends or classmates who already work in the library, let them know of your interest and ask that they recommend you should an opening occur.